ehpor/hcipy/doc/development/project_setup.rst

 * **Tabs as indentation**.
 Deviating from PEP8, we use tabs instead of spaces for indentation.
 * **No double blank lines**.
 Deviating from PEP8, at most one blank line may be used to separate functions, classes or logical sections inside functions.
 * **Long lines allowed in moderation**.
 Deviating from PEP8, HCIPy code sets the limit at <100 characters, with lines longer than this allowed sporadically.
 * **No print statements**.
-Inside the HCIPy package code, no print statements should be used to avoid printing stuff during normal opertion.
+Inside the HCIPy package code, no print statements should be used to avoid printing stuff during normal operation.
 * **No commented-out code**.
 Commented code should be removed, as these lines can always be retrieved using git.
 * **Docstrings in numpydoc**.
 All functions and classes that are exposed to code outside of HCIPy, should have a docstring written in the numpydoc format.

 Continuous integration and test suite
 -------------------------------------

-HCIPy currently supports Python 3.5+ on Linux, MacOS and Windows.
-To make sure that it keeps working as expected on all these configurations, we have set up automatic testing on each of these. `Travis-CI <https://travis-ci.com/ehpor/hcipy/>`__ automatically tests on Linux and MacOS for all versions of Python, while `Appveyor <https://ci.appveyor.com/project/ehpor/hcipy>`__ performs the tests on Windows systems.
-Configuration files for these services are **.travis.yml** and **appveyor.yml**, which show the CI service how to install HCIPy and its dependencies, and on which operating systems and with which Python versions to test HCIPy.
+HCIPy currently supports Python 3.7+ on Linux, MacOS and Windows.
+To make sure that it keeps working as expected on all these configurations, we have set up automatic testing on each of these.
+We currently use `Azure <https://dev.azure.com/ehpor/hcipy/_build?definitionId=1>`__ to run our integrated testing suite.
+The configuration file for this service is **.azure-pipelines.yml**, which shows Azure how to install HCIPy and its dependencies, and on which operating systems and with which Python versions to test HCIPy.
 The testing itself is done via the `pytest <https://docs.pytest.org/en/latest/>`__ library.

 The test suite tests all major features of HCIPy.
 In the name of efficiency, HCIPy does not contain much so-called unit tests, but rather tests high-level behaviour, which implicitly tests low-level functions as well.
 For example, for the atmospheric model, we test whether then variance of the outcoming wavefront conforms to analytic formula, and whether the variance projection on a certain Zernike mode conforms to analytic formula, rather than testing the smallest possible unit of the atmospheric model.
 Tests are located in **tests/test_[submodule_name].py**, separated by submodule.
 All tests can be run with: